jonathanjadams/news-shocks-revisited/README.md

 # news-shocks-revisited

-time series are in data folder.
-Also grab the structural shocks from [structuralshocks](https://github.com/jonathanjadams/structuralshocks)
+time series and structural shocks are in data folder.

+The structural shock series is aggregated to quarters and translated to csv; otherwise directly from [structuralshocks](https://github.com/jonathanjadams/structuralshocks)